Adelina Engman

-Adelina Viktoria Engman (born 11 October 1994) is a Finnish professional footballer who plays as a forward for Hammarby IF and the Finland national team.
+Adelina Viktoria Engman (born 11 October 1994) is a Finnish professional footballer who plays as a midfielder for Serie A Femminile club Como and the Finland national team.

 Club career

 Engman made her debut for Åland United in NIG 2009.
 In 2015, she moved to Sweden to sign for Damallsvenskan club Kopparbergs/Göteborg FC.

-On June 29 2018, it was announced that Engman would be leaving Kopparbergs/Göteborg FC after three years, to join Chelsea F.C.
+On June 29, 2018, it was announced that Engman would be leaving Kopparbergs/Göteborg FC after three years, to join Chelsea F.C.
 Women in the upcoming July transfer window.

 On 25 November 2021, Engman signed a two-year contract with Hammarby IF.

+On 15 February 2024, it was announced that Engman joined IF Brommapojkarna.

 International career

 In May 2012, Engman made her debut for the senior Finland national team in a match against Belgium.

+On 19 June 2025, Engman was called up to the Finland squad for the UEFA Women's Euro 2025.

+Career statistics

 International goals

 Scores and results list Finland's goal tally first: